michalmonday/supremeDuck/README.md

 ## Implementation details
 The smartphone application was made using "MIT App Inventor 2" and is [open source](https://github.com/michalmonday/supremeDuck/blob/master/source/mobile%20app/supremeDuck.aia).
 Initially it was made with Arduino Pro Micro and HC-06 bluetooth module.
-Currently it can also be made and used with Esp8266 wi-fi module instead of HC-06 using the same hardware setup spacehuhn used in [wifi_ducky](https://github.com/spacehuhn/wifi_ducky).
+Currently it can also be made and used with Esp8266 wi-fi module instead of HC-06 using the same hardware setup spacehuhn used in [wifi_ducky](https://github.com/spacehuhn/wifi_ducky), see the [guide](https://github.com/michalmonday/supremeDuck/wiki/How-to-make-wifi-based-version-(Esp8266)) for more details.
+It can be also made with JDY-08 (BLE) module, (more details below).

 ## Resources